 You may also need periodic transfusions of red blood cells and platelets until your bone marrow begins producing enough of those cells on its own.

-If your bone marrow transplant is using stem cells from a donor (allogeneic transplant), your doctors may prescribe medications to help prevent graft-versus-host disease and reduce your immune system's reaction (immunosuppressive medications).
+If your bone marrow transplant is using stem cells from a donor (allogeneic transplant), you may take medications to help prevent graft-versus-host disease (GVHD) and reduce your immune system's reaction.
+These drugs are called immunosuppressive medications.

 After your transplant, it takes time for your immune system to recover.
 During this time, you may be given medications to prevent infections.